LPCIC/coq-elpi/apps/derive/README.md

 coverage: does not do the smart thing when the obtained equations are like `{ i : nat & Vector.t A i } = ...` in which case, given that `nat` is `eqType` one could obtain systematically the two equalities.

+Note: this is not a real derivation, since it generates no constant, but it a piece of code used by derivations.

 ### discriminate

 `discriminate H EqAB G PG` given an equation `H` of type `EqAB` and a goal `G` it provides a proof `PG`.
 It asserts that `EqAB` is of the form `K1 .. = K2 ..` when `K1` is a constructor different from `K2`.

-This is not a real derivation, since it generates no constant, but it a piece of code used by derivations.
+Note: this is not a real derivation, since it generates no constant, but it a piece of code used by derivations.

 ### `bcongr`